voteagora/near-deployment-guides/agora-house-of-stake-deployment-guide.md

 At the end of the process you should have account IDs:
 - veNEAR:            v.$ROOT_ACCOUNT_ID.near
 - Voting:            vote.$ROOT_ACCOUNT_ID.near
-- AstroDAO and security council roles are properly configured with permissions and roles outlined in the Halborn Runbook
+- SputnikDAO and security council roles are properly configured with permissions and roles outlined in the Halborn Runbook

 ### What comes next